IdleFellow/idlefellow.github.io/about.md

 permalink: /about/
 ---

-This is IdleFellow's HomePage.
-It is mostly about Spark's installation, deployment and optimization.
+This is IdleFellow's Homepage.
+It is about Spark's everything.

 Note that: `if reproduced, please indicate the source.`